Lata Pada: Early life and dance career

 Born on 7 November 1947, Lata was the eldest of four children in a well-educated family.
 Her father was an electrical engineer in the Royal Navy, and her mother eventually had a career in insurance management.

-At the tender age 13, Lata gave her solo debut recital known as the 'Arangetram'.
+At the age 13, Lata gave her solo debut recital known as the 'Arangetram'.
 Lata, who attended Elphinstone College in Mumbai, gave up her studies in science to pursue Indian dance, and trained under the gurus Kalaimamani Kalyanasundaram and Padmabhushan Kalanidhi Narayanan.

 Pada married geologist Vishnu Pada (ವಿಷ್ಣು ಪಾದ) on 30 October 1964, when she was 17 years old.
 Marriage took place in Canada.
 Vishnu was graduated from McGill University in geology; when he came to India he saw Lata and the marriage negotiations were done.
 After coming to Thompson, Manitoba, Canada, where husband worked for Inco, she became a member of a sorority, and was able to combine her domestic duties with a social life and her artistic vocation.
 She and Vishnu were the first Indian family in the mining town.